department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply.md

 relatedlinks:
  - url: /disability-benefits/claims-process/date/
    title: How does VA decide when my disability compensation starts?
-   description: "Learn about when you can start getting your disability benefits"
+   description: "Learn about when you'll start getting your disability benefits."
  - url: /disability-benefits/claims-process/what-happens-after-rating/
-   title: What can I Expect after Getting a Disability Rating?
+   title: What can I expect after getting a disability rating?
-   description: "Find out what benefits you can get"
+   description: "Find out what benefits you can get."
 ---

 Once you apply for disability benefits, the claim gets reviewed by our team.
 Learn about what you can do in the meantime.